Yuvii2102/Core-Java-Projects/README.md

 The purpose of OOP is to improve code readability and reusability.
 Data is accessed and controlled.
 Code is modified and maintained.
 All this is easier with object-oriented programming.

-The four pillars of OOP are a) inheritance, b) polymorphism, c) encapsulation, and d) abstraction.
+The four pillars of OOP are
+a) inheritance
+b) polymorphism
+c) encapsulation
+d) abstraction.

 A class stands at the heart of OOP.
 It is a blueprint of an object, and an object is an instance or a copy of a class.
 An object is also a runtime entity with an identity, state, and behavior - all described by methods and variables.
 It is initialized using the `new` keyword.

 ### Inheritance

+Inheritance is an OOPS concept where one class acquires the properties and methods of another class

+Single
+multi-level/chained
+hierarchical
-Single, multi-level/chained, hierarchical, and hybrid (mix of first 3) inheritance.
+hybrid (mix of first 3) inheritance.

 Class can access properties of another class.
 First class is called parent-/base-/superclass, second is called child-/derived-/subclass.
 Implemented using `extends` keyword.
 Multiple inheritance not supported.
 <br/>

 <img width="640" height="152" alt="Inheritance" src="https://github.com/user-attachments/assets/e886901b-fb82-47a6-bc7a-7e96a7b3938a" />

 ![Inheritance](https://i.ibb.co/ChxyfNW/inheritance-drawio.png "Inheritance")

 ### Polymorphism

 One name, many forms (poly: many, morphism: behavior).
 One function can have multiple behaviors.

+Ways:
-Ways: a) function overloading/compile-time overloading: same name, different parameters, b) function overriding/runtime-/dynamic polymorphism / dynamic method dispatch: same name, same parameters (signature) / one reference (not object) for all subtypes, same method called on all, type of object being referred at time of call.
+a) function overloading/compile-time overloading: same name, different parameters
+b) function overriding/runtime-/dynamic polymorphism / dynamic method dispatch: same name, same parameters (signature) / one reference (not object) for all subtypes, same method called on all, type of object being referred at time of call.

 ### Encapsulation
 Wrapping and binding of data in single unit.
 Variables declared in class with `private` keyword.
 Variables accessed with getters and setters.
 Methods inside the class.